Paying for Graduate School

 Details

-The Paul & Daisy Soros Fellowships for New Americans program is intended for immigrants and children of immigrants who are pursuing full-time graduate degrees at United States institutions.
 The Fellowship supports one- to two-years of graduate study in any field and in any advanced degree-granting program in the United States.

 To be eligible, your birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.
 Eligible applicants must be 30 or younger as of the application deadline.